-Whether it’s jamming out during a workout or starting the morning with a podcast, many of us spend time every day with ear buds blasting sound into our ears.
+Whether it’s jamming out during a workout session or starting the morning with a podcast, many of us spend time every day with earbuds blasting sound into our ears.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While these little sonic feeding tubes can fill us with satisfying sounds, they can also damage our hearing.
+While these little sonic feeding tubes can ease our minds and moods with satisfying sounds, they can also damage our hearing.

 But with a little awareness and effort, it’s possible to prevent that from happening.

-“Eighty percent volume for a maximum of 90 minutes at a time is the general rule of thumb,” she says.
+“Listening at 80% volume for a maximum of 90 minutes at a time is the general rule of thumb,” she says.
 “It really is an inverse relationship between how long and how loud.
-If you are listening for an amount of time longer than 90 minutes, volume should be reduced so that the longer you listen, the lower the volume.”
+If you are listening for an amount of time longer than 90 minutes, the volume should be reduced so that the longer you listen, the lower the volume.”

-Aside from volume and length of listening, the particular listening device you are using can also make a difference.
+Aside from volume and length of listening, the particular listening device you’re using can also make a difference.

-There are three types of listening devices, each with their own benefits and drawbacks.
+There are three types of ear listening devices, each with their own benefits and drawbacks.

-“Higher quality headphones or ear buds provide a higher fidelity sound, so you are less likely to rely on the volume to enhance the fidelity,” Dr. Sandridge says.
+“Higher quality headphones or earbuds provide a higher fidelity sound, so you are less likely to rely on the volume to enhance the fidelity,” explains Dr. Sandridge.

-Many devices allow outputs to go much higher than 85 dBs, which can be a problem because many listeners, especially younger ones, don’t realize the long-term damaging effects.
+Many devices allow outputs to go much higher than 85 decibels (dBs), which can be a problem because many listeners, especially younger ones, don’t realize the long-term damaging effects.

-“Early, repeated exposure to loud noises results in inner ear damage, which is permanent and may not be experienced until later on, when it is too late to prevent it,” Dr. Sandridge says.
+“Early, repeated exposure to loud sounds results in inner ear damage, which is permanent and may not be experienced until later in life when it is too late to prevent it,” Dr. Sandridge says.

-According to the Centers for Disease Control and Prevention, 17 percent of Americans between the ages of 20 and 69 have hearing loss that may have been caused by exposure to loud noise.
+According to the U.S. Centers for Disease Control and Prevention (CDC), 17% of Americans between the ages of 20 and 69 have hearing loss that may have been caused by exposure to loud sounds.